 All a tax extension does is give you more time to file your return.
 There is no extension to pay your taxes.

 Although your tax payments are due on a certain date, you don’t have to pay them all at once.
 The IRS offers short-term and long-term payment plans for both individuals and businesses.
 There are costs associated with applications, payment method, and setup depending on which plan you choose.
 You can apply for an individual or business payment plan directly from the IRS website.

 Is it OK to file a tax extension?

 Filing an extension is perfectly fine — and sometimes necessary.
-Many business owners have the misconception that filing for a tax extension means they’ve done something wrong.
+Many business owners think of filing for an extension as admitting to wrongdoing, but that couldn't be further from the truth.